 Haywood Community College is partnering with Caldwell Community College and Technical Institute to offer a Truck Driver Training program in our community.

 This course teaches proper driving procedures, safe driver responsibility, commercial motor vehicle laws and regulations, and the basic principles and practices for operating commercial vehicles.
 The course work includes motor vehicle laws and regulations, map reading, vehicle maintenance, safety procedures, daily logs, defensive driving, freight handling, security, and fire protection.
 Highway driving training exercises and classroom lectures are used to develop the student’s knowledge and skills.
 Upon successful completion, students are qualified to take the Commercial Driver’s License exam and are employable by commercial trucking firms.
 They may also become owner-operators and work as private contract haulers.

-An orientation session is planned for April 28th at Haywood Community College and classes start on May 20th.
+An orientation session is planned for May19th at 10:00am at Haywood Community College and classes start on May 27th.

-To find out more information and to register, contact Doug Burchfield:
+To find out more information and to register: